AnyChart/docs.anychart.com/Gantt_Chart_NEW/Timeline/Scale.md

 ]);
 ```

-Alternatively, you can pass just an array of units (the default count equals 1):
+Alternatively, you can pass just an array of units (the default count is 1):

 ```
 // configure the scale